SemperVinco/Tribes-Training-Tool/README.md

 Tribes-Training-Tool
 ====================

 A program to train your Tribes: Ascend capping skill.
+This fork is different from Fr0sZ's in that it removes some (in my opinion) useless features and is more focussed on capping.
+I don't expect these changes to be merged.

 Only works in offline training mode.